Revolution of 1719: Execution

 On December 21, Johnson learned that up to 300 soldiers of the Charleston Militia had assembled in the city center and personally went to order their dispersal.
 Finding Parris among the militiamen, Johnson inquired “How durst ... [ye] appear in arms, contrary to ... [my] orders?”
 When Parris ignored the inquiry, Johnson moved closer to the man, whereupon Parris ordered his soldiers to level their muskets at Johnson.
 Johnson withdrew and the militia set out to Granville Bastion, the fortification on the southeast corner of the military works at Oyster Point and the traditional site for the inauguration of Carolinian governors.
 Johnson followed the march, shouting pleas at the soldiers to stop and obey his orders until he was shouted down by Rear Admiral Sir Hovenden Walker, who had thrown in with the putschists.

 At Granville Bastion, Col. Moore met the arriving soldiers and - in front of them - was sworn in as acting governor of South Carolina.
 The coup passed without fighting or bloodshed.

-In the aftermath of the Revolution of 1719, Francis Nicholson (pictured) was appointed Governor of South Carolina.